 - 15% of kids visit websites that teach kids how to cheat on homework

 - 4% of kids visit online gambling, drug abuse, hookups, and others

 Always maintain a healthy relationship with your kids because they will need you once they are bullied, stalked, and harassed online, for sure.

-What Steps Do You Need To Take To Safeguards Kids From Internet Dangers?
+What Steps Do You Need To Take To Safety Teens From Internet Dangers?

 Since the world has met with the pandemic, young kids have adopted media-fueled activities.
 The online presence of the children has risen.
 Therefore, kids are at the highest risk of interaction with the strangers like bullies, stalkers, and sexual predators.
 Parents can adopt the following mentioned rules to safeguard kids from online dangers.
 Here are the 7 steps suggested by The United States Department of Justice to parents.

-Develop A Safety Plan For Your Kids & Teens
+Develop Safety Plan For Your Kids & Teens

 Parents can make kids develop an internet safety plan by listening to the opinion of your kids.
 You can implement rules and regulations about the usage of the internet and the red flags.
 You can encourage your kids to discuss.